Who We Are

 Atlas Jackson

 Atlas Jackson (he/him) is a disabled PhD student studying the anthropology of disability at the California Institute of Integral Studies, where his research explores how disabled communities create meaning, identity, and care beyond medical and institutional frameworks under capitalism.
 Based in Chicago, Atlas also serves as co-director of a queer, disabled arts collective and community space, cultivating creative access and collective expression through art, performance, and mutual support.
-His work bridges scholarship, activism, and art to challenge ableist narratives and imagine futures grounded in interdependence.
+His work bridges scholarship, activism, and art to challenge ableist narratives and imagine liberatory futures.

 Austin Puca

 Austin Puca (she/her) is a health equity advocate and systems strategist with over 16 years of experience in health and human services, victims’ advocacy, and supportive housing.
 Living with chronic illness herself, she brings both professional expertise and lived experience to her work advancing care systems rooted in dignity, collaboration, and justice.
-As Senior Program Manager of Federal Technical Assistance at the Corporation for Supportive Housing, Austin supports national efforts to strengthen partnerships between healthcare, housing, and community sectors.
-Her leadership centers on integration, ethical collaboration, and equity-driven evaluation — principles shaped by her years managing Tucson’s Continuum of Care to end homelessness.
-Austin is passionate about bridging lived experience with systemic change.
+Austin works for a national nonprofit providing technical assistance for health and housing programs and initiatives.
+Her leadership centers on integration, ethical collaboration, and equity-driven evaluation – principles shaped by her years managing Tucson’s Continuum of Care to end homelessness.
+Austin studied nursing, linguistics, and sociology at the University of Arizona, and she is passionate about bridging lived experience with systemic change to imagine more inclusive and compassionate futures for all.

 Cat Poltson